SeisComP/seiscomp/doc/base/management.rst

 platforms.
 To make :program:`seiscomp` work, ensure that Python is installed on your system.

-:program:`seiscomp` can be called from anywhere in the file system and will source the environment of its installation automatically.
-So it is possible to control different installations.
+:program:`seiscomp` of a particular installation can be called from anywhere in the file system with its full path.
+It will source the environment of the installation automatically.
+Thus, it is possible to control different installations on one computer.

 .. warning::